EstherSlabbert/tech230_AWS/README.md

 - Collaboration: Cloud computing can facilitate collaboration among teams, allowing them to work together on projects in real-time, no matter where they are located.

 - Disaster recovery: Cloud providers often have backup and disaster recovery solutions built into their services, making it easier to recover from a disaster or data loss.
+No maintainence is required from our side.

 [Salesforce - Benefits of cloud computing](https://www.salesforce.com/products/platform/best-practices/benefits-of-cloud-computing/)

 ## What are the main benefits of cloud computing for a business?

 - Cost savings: Cloud computing eliminates the need for businesses to invest in expensive hardware and infrastructure, and provides the flexibility to pay for only the services and resources they use.
+(Takes advantage of economies of scale - reduced prices for bulk purchases.)

 - Scalability and flexibility: Businesses can easily scale up or down their computing resources as their needs change, without having to invest in additional hardware or infrastructure.
+No maintainence is required from our side.
+Able to go global more easily and faster time to market.
+Updates and improvements to features.

 - Increased collaboration and productivity: Cloud computing enables employees to work together seamlessly from any location, using any device, which can boost collaboration and productivity.

 - Disaster recovery and business continuity: Cloud computing providers typically offer robust disaster recovery and business continuity solutions, ensuring that businesses can recover quickly in the event of a disaster or outage.

 - Improved security: Cloud computing providers typically invest heavily in security measures and have expertise in managing security risks, which can help businesses improve their overall security posture.

+- Environmentally more sustainable.

 Overall, cloud computing provides businesses with greater agility, flexibility, and efficiency, allowing them to focus on their core business objectives while leaving the IT infrastructure to the experts.